idslme/IDSL.UFA/README.md

 ## Background

-A chemical compound's molecular formula represents its elemental composition, and is a fundamental property.
+A chemical compound's ***molecular formula*** represents its elemental composition, and is a fundamental property.
 Assigning molecular formulas to peaks in data generated using untargeted LC/HRMS can help in gaining biological insights from metabolomics and exposomics datasets.
-It can complement the peak annotation pipelines that need MS2 spectra to assign a structural identity to a peak.
-Formulas can be assigned using only MS1 spectral data which is available for every sample analyzed using a LC/HRMS instrument in a metabolomics or exposomics study.
+Molecular formula annotation can also complement the peak annotation pipelines that need MS2 spectra to assign a structural identity to a peak.
+Formulas can be assigned using only MS1 spectral data which is available for every sample analyzed using a LC/HRMS instrument in metabolomics and exposomics studies.

 Because of the naturally occuring isotope atoms for each element, MS1 spectral data have more than one mass to charge ratio (m/z) values observed for an ionized species.
 The isotopic pattern for a chemical structure can be accurately predicted using a set of combinatorial rules that uses atomic mass tables provided by the [International Union of Pure and Applied Chemistry (IUPAC)](https://www.isotopesmatter.com).
-To assign a molecular formula, the theoretical isotopic profile of carbon-containing compounds can be queried against the MS1 spectral data using a set of matching criteria and scoring system.
-Because of the universality of molecular formula assignment, almost all commercial and academic software to process untargeted LC/HRMS datasets have a feature to search a single or list of molecular formulas against the raw MS1 data.
+To assign a molecular formula, the theoretical isotopic profile of carbon-containing compounds can be queried against the MS1 spectral data using a set of matching criteria and ranking system.
+The universality of molecular formula assignment can allow almost all commercial and academic software to process untargeted LC/HRMS datasets to search a single or list of molecular formulas against the raw MS1 data.
 Community guidelines for peak annotation also recommend performing the molecular formula assignment step on untargeted LC/HRMS datasets.

-While existing solutions offer a straightforward solution to match theoretical isotopic patterns against the MS1 spectral data, there is still an unmet need to improve the workflow for larger studies and various sources of molecular formula.
+While existing solutions offer a straightforward solution to match theoretical isotopic patterns against the MS1 spectral data, there is still unmet needs to improve the workflow for larger studies and various sources of molecular formula.
 This is important for exposomics studies where we do expect to see many more compounds from formula sources other than common metabolite databases.

 ## Features of IDSL.UFA

 1) Parameter selection through a well-described [parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.UFA/main/UFA_parameters.xlsx)
 2) Generating comprehensive *in-silico* theoretical libraries using natural isotopic distribution profiles
 3) Annotating high-throughput and population size studies (n > 500)
 4) Aggregating annotated molecular formulas on the aligned peak table.
-This is a very unique feature that only presented by IDSL.UFA.
+This is a very unique feature that is only presented by IDSL.UFA.
 To familiarize with this statistical mass spectrometry feature, try **PARAM0006** in the `parameters` tab in the [UFA parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.UFA/main/UFA_parameters.xlsx)
 5) Generating batch untargeted isotopic profile match figures
 6) Compatibility with parallel processing in Windows and Linux environments